shopware/shopware/src/Docs/Resources/current/47-app-system-guide/30-app-base-guide.md

 url `http://example/event/example-with-paid-order` which will be triggered if the event `checkout.order.placed` is fired.
 So if an order is placed, your custom logic will get executed.

 You can use a variety of events to react to changes in Shopware that way.
-See the table below for an overview.
+See the table below for an overview of most important ones.

 | Event        | Description           |
 | -------------- |-------------------- |